NEARFoundation/api.grants/README.md

 ### Special routes for admin

 > These special routes should be moved to the admin panel with a better security.
-They are prottected by a secret URL using ADMIN_TOKEN and basic auth using ADMIN_LOGIN and ADMIN_PASSWORD
+They are protected by a secret URL using ADMIN_TOKEN and basic auth using ADMIN_LOGIN and ADMIN_PASSWORD

 #### Invoice downloading